Skip to main content

 retention-days: 30

 After each run, the Excel file is available as a downloadable artifact on the workflow run page.
+If you already have a downstream delivery step, you can hand the workbook off there instead of storing it as a long-lived artifact.

 Sending the Report via Email